-The vast majority of our pupils self-refer; others make the arrangement for therapeutic support with the school psychologist on the advice and recommendation from CAMHS or other mental health practitioners, social workers or their families.
+The vast majority of our students self-refer; others make the arrangement for therapeutic support with the school psychologist on the advice and recommendation from CAMHS or other mental health practitioners, social workers or their families.

 For practical reasons, the Therapy timetable runs alongside the Academic timetable, thus optimally facilitating and supporting the pupils in their academic as well as their personal and social developments and their emotional wellbeing.

-It is well noted that in certain circumstances the psychological support may extend to working with the family members but also with other professional organisations securing optimal emotional and mental health through integrated support and targeted services for our pupils.
+It is well noted that in certain circumstances the psychological support may extend to working with the family members but also with other professional organisations securing optimal emotional and mental health through integrated support and targeted services for our students.

 In some cases the therapeutic support can also be available during the school holidays so to maintain continuity and consistency of support.
 In many instances the psychological support has been extended post Breckenbrough School days and during the pupils transition into new environments.

 Here at Breckenbrough School, the emotional well-being and resilience in all our pupils is central to our work.
 It is hoped that an increased understanding amongst students of emotional and mental ill-health facilitates their healthy development and reduces symptoms of any potential threat of discrimination or stigma in the context of Autism and a range of psychological disorders.